We are New Zealand's TOP School!

 All of our classrooms have recently been outfitted with new modern learning furniture, students can choose the best learning setting for them.
 Sitting on stools or cushions on the floor at high or low desks, it's up to them.
 Classrooms are bright and colourful.
 The junior mainstream class has been fully refurbished and a resource withdrawal room built as an addition to this class.
 It's a wonderful environment for our children who are starting school for the first time.

-We provide a bus service to pick up and drop off students around all of the Rotorua Area.
+We provide two school bus services and a van to pick up and drop off students around all of the Rotorua Area.
 It is very cost efficient for families.

 Whangamarino School Pedagogy